ricardoues/data-lake/README.md

 * Enabling dimensional tables to be easily updated
 * Enabling new facts to be easily added i.e. regularly or selectively

+## How to run the code

+* Sign in for AWS services, go to [Amazon EMR Console](https://console.aws.amazon.com/elasticmapreduce/)
+* Select "Clusters" in the menu on the left, and click the "Create cluster" button.
+* Release: emr-5.20.0
+* Applications: Spark: Spark 2.4.0 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.0
+* Instance type: m5.xlarge
+* Number of instance: 6

+I suggest to proceed with an EC2 key pair.
+Wait until the cluster has the following status: Waiting before moving on to the next step.
+After that connect to the master node using SSH and run the following commands:

 ## References